gbafana25/typetester/README.md

 - enable canonical mode in terminal (read by character)
 - react to space keypress (advance to next word)
 - clear typed word with ansi escape sequence
+- show stats at end of segment

 ## TODO
-- fix first word not reading correctly
+- ^ fix first word not reading correctly ^, not recognizing last word
-- calculate stats at end of typing run
+- calculate words per minute at end of run

+^ ltrace shows null byte (\001) at beginning of string